lightning-core/lightning/communications/high/AmikoPay_LinkMicroTransaction.md

 these conditions, Alice is incentivized to voluntarily provide a commit settlement on the transaction channel, to free up the locked funds as soon as possible for future transactions.
-Also, having the token allows Alice to send a Commit message on her payer-side link.
+Also, having the token allows Alice to send a RequestCommit message on her payer-side link.

 ###Settlement:

-If Alice (the sending side of the payment) receives the transaction token, either through a Commit message or in any other way, she can settle for committing the transaction on the link, by sending a SettleCommit message:
+If Alice (the sending side of the payment) receives the transaction token, either through a RequestCommit message or in any other way, she can settle for committing the transaction on the link, by sending a SettleCommit message:

 ###SettleCommit: